 A trauma-informed teaching practice provides tools that organization leaders can also learn a lot from when teaching or managing adults.

 After we understand what trauma is and how it impacts us, we can change how we do things so that we make work a safe and supportive place for those who have experienced trauma.

-If you’d like more information, please come to my full training, hosted by Nonprofit Hub.
+If you'd like more information, please come to our trauma-informed training, hosted by Generation Schools Network.

 Below, I've summarized the Top 7 Tips For Trauma-Informed Management.
 Spoiler alert: making these changes also helps the people who have not experienced trauma!